baryshnikova-lab/YeastPhenome.org/README.md

 The prefix to use when downloading a zip file.

+#### `MEDLINE_DIR`

+Rather then staring in the database MEDLINE formatted information is stored it it's raw text format in the directory sepcified here.
+This must alse me accessed via the url `.../static/MEDLINE/*pmid*.txt` URL.
+So the default is probably what you want.

 ### PostgreSQL

 The `migrate` option doesn't seem to work in one step when using